-17 of the best Japanese restaurants in Dubai
+The best Japanese restaurants in Dubai right now

 Get your fix of sushi, sashimi, or famous black cod…